 Machine-based analytical methods

 Employing machines to carry out or support threat intelligence analysis is considered a mature discipline.
-Based on the type of threat being analyzed, machine-based analytical techniques are categorized as follows.
+Based on the type of threat being analysed, machine-based analytical techniques are categorized as follows.

 Generally, these are threats formerly encountered and identified by means of discovering similar attributes.
 Based on an analyst’s knowledge and tech-savvy, it can be expressed in the form of a production rule or other form of machine-executable procedure.